BuyNoodles/GrossToNetConversion/README.md

 ## Configuration

 Change MSSQL connection string if running in production in `appsettings.json`.
-Make an account on https://apilayer.com/marketplace/exchangerates_data-api and set your API key inside `appsettings.json`
+Make an account on https://apilayer.com/marketplace/exchangerates_data-api and set your API key inside `appsettings.json`.
+Also make an account on https://sendgrid.com/, confirm email and create new sender email.
+Set your API key and sender email inside `appsettings.json`.

 ### Local API addresses are: